openreferral/optimizely-hack-2017/README.md

 ## Opportunity To Deploy Human Services Data APIs
 Open Referral needs help designing, developing, deploying and operating HSDA compliant API implementations, in a variety of languages, and on various cloud platforms.

-Here are some current API implementations:
+Here are some current Human Services Data API implementations:

 - [Ohana Implementation](https://github.com/codeforamerica/ohana-api) - An existing Ruby implementation of HSDA compliant API and admin.
 - [HSDA PHP Demo](http://developer.open.referral.adopta.agency/) - A working prototype that drives the HSDA specification.